DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 * click **Add new** button
 * enter device name and click **Next**
 * copy a code under a QR code (it looks like: `prod|xxxxxxxxxxxxxxxxxxxxxx`)
-* open Linux terminal and type (including code from the previous step) `sudo husarion-register --code "prod|xxxxxxxxxxxxxxxxxxxxxx"`
+* open Linux terminal execude a command (including code from the previous step) `sudo husarion-register --code "prod|xxxxxxxxxxxxxxxxxxxxxx"`, and then `sudo systemctl restart husarnet-configurator`
 * after a few seconds you should see your device online at https://cloud.husarion.com

 ### Option 2: using Ethernet adapter (works for ROSbot 2.0 and for ROSbot 2.0 PRO) ###